-Robert Luke Martin is an internationally recognized conductor, organist, and concert producer who strives to create exciting programming that introduces new audiences to the concert hall.
+Robert Luke Martin is an internationally recognized conductor, organist, orchestrator, and concert producer who strives to create exciting programming that introduces new audiences to the concert hall.

 As a conductor, Robert has served as both Music Director and Executive Director of the Irish Video Game Orchestra (Belfast, Northern Ireland), an organization he started while studying at Queen’s University Belfast.
 A group of musicians dedicated to introducing unreached audience through video game music, the IVGO has performed concerts described as “one of the most entertaining musical evenings I’ve experienced.”
 (Chris Hastings, Queen’s Radio Prior to the IVGO, Robert was the Founding Music Director of the Houghton Pops Orchestra (Houghton, NY), where he wrote and produced two Irish and Scottish themed stage productions, “Hearts of the Highlands” and “Hearts of the Highlands II: A Song to Remember.”
 In addition to his work with the IVGO, Robert is also currently serving as the Music Director of the Studio Orchestra at the Bob Cole Conservatory of Music in Long Beach, California.

 As an organist, Robert has held numerous positions both within the United States, and abroad.
 Past posts have included Belmont United Methodist Church (Belmont, NY), Montgomery United Methodist Church (Damascus, MD), Fisherwick Presbyterian Church (Belfast, NI), and Otterbein United Methodist Church (Hagerstown, MD).
 Currently Robert is the Music Director at Good Shepherd Lutheran Church in Downey, California.